 Income support payments from government to persons under social security and related government programs.
 Included are pensions and allowances received by aged, disabled, unemployed and sick persons, families and children, veterans or their survivors, and study allowances for students.

 Greater Capital City Statistical Area

-Income from all sources, whether monetary or in kind, before income tax, the Medicare levy, the Medicare levy surcharge, and the temporary budget repair levy are deducted.
+Income from all sources, whether monetary or in kind, before income tax, the Medicare levy, the Medicare levy surcharge.

 Health Care and Social Assistance